 The game still holds this easy-to-use control scheme, with little timing involved.
 The player is required to push B/Triangle while standing still to shoot the grappling hook diagonally, while running forward causes Rad to shoot forward, and firing up while looking up shoots it up.
 The hook is used to reach different platforms in the game (replacing the above mentioned jump button).

-Also, you have the power to crouch and fire off your grappling hook at concrete barriers on the ground to slide across the floor, and grabbing a barrel lets you bring it towards yourself and use it as a weapon and shield.
+Also, Rad has the power to crouch and fire off his grappling hook at concrete barriers on the ground to slide across the floor, and grabbing a barrel lets him bring it towards himself and use it as a weapon and shield.
 Certain stone walls can be pulled away by using the bionic arm, and enemies can be grabbed and thrown/used as human shields when an upgrade is applied later in the game.